Witiko/doctoral-thesis/main.md

 #### Results

-At ARQMath-1, we showed that MIRMU-SCM was more accurate than any other individual information retrieval system from the MIRMU research group, including MIaS from the European digital mathematical library, which is based on the hard vector space model and does not use token embeddings.
+At ARQMath-1, we showed that MIRMU-SCM was more accurate than any other individual information retrieval system from our MIRMU team, including MIaS from the European digital mathematical library, which is based on the hard vector space model and does not use token embeddings.
 This shows that using joint token embeddings of text and math from subword language models improves accuracy on math information retrieval.
 We also showed that MIRMU-SCM was among the top three most accurate primary systems in the competition.
 MIRMU-CompuBERT suffered from a lack of accurate training data and failed to reach accuracy that would be significantly better than zero at ARQMath-1.